An Advisor’s Guide to Elections and the Markets

 In any case, the market has historically been positive under all six government compositions, as seen in the visual below.

-While elections may create some short-term uncertainty, advisors can arm themselves with key information–such as the fact that markets have risen following the past two election cycles–to quell client concerns.
+While elections may create some short-term uncertainty, advisors can arm themselves with key insights–such as volatility often cools down after an election and markets tend to rise regardless of who’s in office–to quell client concerns.

 No matter the circumstance, focusing on long-term investing goals should always be the most important factor in investment decision-making for advisors and their clients.